uktrade/mobius3/README.md

 - If we did receive an IN_MODIFY event for the file, the file has been modified, and we do not upload the final bytes.
 Otherwise, we complete the upload.
 - Since IN_MODIFY was received, once the file has been closed will will receive an IN_CLOSE_WRITE, and we re-upload the file.

-An alternative to the above would be use a locking mechanism.
+An alternative to the above would be use a filesystem locking mechanism.
 However

 - other processes may not respect advisary locking;
 - the filesystem may not support mandatory locking;